ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the

 Radiation therapy alone or surgery is generally used for a small tumor.
 These treatments have been shown to be equally effective at treating early stage cervical cancer.
 Chemoradiation (a combination of chemotherapy and radiation therapy) is generally used for women with a larger tumor or if the lymph nodes are found to have cancer cells.
 Commonly, radiation therapy and chemotherapy are used after surgery when the patient is at a high risk for the cancer coming back or if the cancer has spread.

 Metastatic cervical cancer

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Also, clinical trials might be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 Chemotherapy and surgery may be used to treat or remove newly affected areas both within the pelvic area and in other parts of the body.
-Supportive care will also be important to help relieve symptoms and side effects, such as palliative treatment with radiation therapy to relieve pain and other symptoms.
+Palliative care will also be important to help relieve symptoms and side effects, especially with radiation therapy to relieve pain and other symptoms.

 For most women, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.